“Whenever I ran into a problem or had an issue, I just contacted my CDO counselor, and he was always there.”

 At MIT Sloan, students’ backgrounds vary culturally, academically, and professionally.
 This multifaceted diversity both shapes and drives the opportunities available for collaboration and action learning.

 We actively recruit and admit classes of students with widely varying skills and backgrounds.
-About 41 percent of our MFin students hold business or commerce undergraduate degrees.
-Another 22 percent have degrees in science and math, and 17 percent have degrees in the humanities, arts, or social sciences.
-The remainder hold computer science degrees.
+About 37 percent of our MFin students come from business or commerce undergraduate degrees.
+Another 26 percent have degrees in science and math, and 20 percent have degrees in humanities, arts, or social sciences.
+The remainder have engineering and computer science degrees.

-About 18 percent of our students come from the United States and the rest from around the world.
+About 10 percent of our students come from the United States and the rest come from 27 countries around the world.